 - Wondering how to change mic settings on Xbox One?
 Check all your volume settings first: Volume and mic volume buttons are both common on larger headsets, so make sure these buttons haven’t been tweaked.

 - In your Xbox One menu, head to the left sidebar and choose Display & Sound.
-Go to Volume, and then look at the sliders for both sound mixer and chat mixer.
-Make sure they are both in the middle and then check on your volume afterward.
+Go to Volume, and then look at the sliders for both the sound mixer and chat mixer.
+Make sure they are both in the middle, and then check on your volume afterward.
 You can make small adjustments here, but the mixers should not be pushed to extremes, because this alters how you hear others and can be very disruptive.

 - Keep in mind that some headsets just interpret audio/chat levels differently.
 If you have a new headset, you may need to make different adjustments to make it sound right.

 I Can Hear Xbox One Audio Through Headset Only

 - This is probably another issue with the mixers.
 Head to settings, go to Display & Sound, and check on both the sound mixer and chat mixer to make sure they aren’t turned all the way on or off.
 A balanced approach is best.

 - Check to make sure your speakers aren’t muted.
 Remember that Cortana/Xbox commands can automatically mute if they are set up to do so; sometimes, this happens by accident.

 My Headset Used to Work But Stopped, And I Don’t Know What Changed

 - Sometimes you cannot get your headset, such as the Steelseries Siberia 800, to work on Xbox One because of software issues.
 If everything looks right and you’ve tried the basic volume adjustment and rebooting, then the problem could be a firmware update for your controller or headset.
 Head to settings, go to Devices & Accessories.
 Check all controllers and headsets available to see if you can update any of them.
 This problem may happen if you switch to a different controller – for example if you bought an Elite Controller.